- Travel Home

 The grand interior displays its palace setting to perfection, with a classical pianist serenading diners on select days.

-For those seeking the best of Vienna, eating at a würstelstand (sausage stand) is an integral part of the local dining experience.
+For those seeking the best of Vienna, eating at a würstelstand (sausage stand) is an integral part of the local eating experience.

 There are many stands strewn throughout the city, but the best is in front of the Albertina Museum.